 In 2008 I extended the CHD format to support laserdiscs, in order to enable MAME to support the handful of laserdisc-based games that came out in the 1980s.
 During this process I investigated how laserdiscs worked and developed tools to extract the frame metadata that was encoded in the vertical blanking interval.

 Around the same time I introduced UML, or “unified machine language”, which was essentially an intermediate representation that could be used as the interface between the front end and back end of a dynamic recompiler.
-The goals was to enable recompilation of MIPS and PowerPC code in a generic way to improve performance.
+The goal was to enable recompilation of MIPS and PowerPC code in a generic way to improve performance.

 I wrote the initial implementation with the MIPS front-end and both x86 and x64 back-ends in mind.
-I soon added PowerPC to the mix, and others added support for other architectures.
+I soon added a PowerPC front end to the mix, and others added support for other architectures.
 Eventually I envisioned there to be at least an ARM back-end, and perhaps front-ends for x86 and ARM, but it hasn’t happened yet.

 Once my son was born in 2011, my involvement as MAME’s project leader was quickly put in jeopardy.
 There just wasn’t enough time to juggle everything.
 So in 2012 I relinquished leadership, and began to reduce my involvement in the project.